12turnbullb/aws-react-bedrock-nlq/README.md

      ![API Outputs](imgs/api_stack.png)

-- Add your output values to your environment variables in the `.env` file in the following format
+- Add your output values to your environment variables in the `.env.example` file in the following format

   ```sh
   # .env